-Choose the number one department in the UK for your degree in Criminology.
+Choose one of the best Criminology departments in the UK for your degree.

 Are you interested in developing an understanding of crime, criminology and criminal justice?
 Ready to look beyond common-sense assumptions in relation to crime and deviance?
 This thought-provoking degree is taught by the world-leading, research-active academics based in our prestigious Law School.
 Our Criminology degree tackles the problems of crime, deviance, victimization and social harm in a well-respected programme that is intellectually challenging and exciting.